Pelvic Floor and Deep Core Rapport Series

 A Feldenkrais approach to pelvic floor and abdominal health:

-A secret to this method is to reduce the force we create in our muscles in order to maximize the amount of information we have available for feedback.
+A secret to the Feldenkrais method is to reduce the force we create in our muscles in order to maximize the amount of information we have available for feedback.
 This means practicing intelligently and reducing the effort to get more refined sensations.

 It may seem paradoxical to relax a muscle in order for it to become stronger.
 However, if a muscle is ALWAYS contracted it has less ability to contract any further and less ability to move through its dynamic range of actions.
 A habitually contracted muscle is a weak muscle!
 We will practice learning how to relax the pelvic floor and deep abdominal muscles in order to engage them when necessary.
 This will not be a practice of isolating the pelvic floor muscles with exercises like kegels.
 These sessions will support you to become aware of and relax compulsive muscular tension in the pelvis and abdominals, so that you can then learn to integrate them into functional everyday movements.